Music Mixing Confessions from a Caffeine Addict

 My two cup coffee maker is quick and easy.
 A simple process and a fast caffeine fix.

 The two cup coffee maker is like mixing an awesome four piece rock band.
-The arrangement is simple and you can quickly get a groove going.
-The punch is in the recording itself and the feel is in their performance.
+The arrangement is simple and you can in their performance.
 The payoff is fast because the song just rocks without any serious mixing.
 The song simply mixes itself.

 The French Press